This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- Caregivers will work with you to plan the changes they will make to your face.
+- Your surgeon and other specialists will work with you to plan the changes they will make to your face.
 The position of your cheekbones, jaw and teeth, and the look of your nose and lips may change.

 - You may need tests to measure your face such as x-rays, CT scans, and other scans.
-These tests help caregivers plan your surgery.
+These tests help your surgeon plan your surgery.
 These tests also may be done after surgery to see the changes that were made to your face.
-Ask your caregiver about these or other tests you may need.
-Write down the date, time, and location of each test.

 The night before your surgery: